cvetaevvitaliy/DHT22/README.md

 Library for STM32 series microcontrollers for reading DHT22 sensor values

 ## TODO
+ - Provide simple example and fully-featured example usage
  - Testing
+ - Use cmake
  - Documentation
  - More examples
  - Photos/Videos
  - v1.0.0
+ - a possible debugging improvement would be pin change interrupt on both rising and falling edges to gain more timing information and deduce the cause of the failure

 ## Example
 Check out the [general example](https://github.com/petoknm/DHT22/blob/master/example/general) that all